AncestryDNA Updates Matching

 Here’s what I like about AncestryDNA’s updates to your DNA matching experience.

 Change is afoot at AncestryDNA.
 Again.

-While stability and predictability seem like honorable qualities in a company or product, when it comes to tech tools, in the ears of tech companies, those words sound more like dated and old.
-Of course, we are used to this by now.
-I had a client tell me recently that he wanted to be in touch sooner, but his grandson “upgraded” his computer to Windows 10 and then promptly left for college the next day, leaving him fighting with a new interface and operating system.
+While “stability” and “predictability” seem like honorable qualities in a company or product, when it comes to tech tools, those words sound more like “dated” and “old.”
+Of course, we are used to this by now—and the problems these updates can bring.
+(I had a client tell me recently that he wanted to be in touch sooner, but his grandson “upgraded” his computer to Windows 10 and then promptly left for college the next day, leaving him fighting with a new interface and operating system.)

 Some of your third cousins have been demoted to fourth cousins.

 Some of your fourth cousins have been demoted to 5th-8th cousins.

 Some of your distant cousins have disappeared off your match list